 Smart Eating Tips: How Not to Overeat This Holiday Season

-Constructing a holiday plate
+Constructing a supportive holiday plate

 Plate areaWhat to fill it with at holiday mealsWhy does it help during the holiday season